Project – ActiveThis profile is actively maintained

 Also, a proposed pipeline through Rosebank would cross a marine protected area, damaging the fragile ecosystem in this area of the North Sea.

 Banks should rule out direct financing for the Rosebank project.
 Banks financing Equinor should engage with the company and urge it to terminate this project, halt fossil fuel expansion and ultimately phase out production in line with the Paris Agreement’s 1.5C goal.
 Banks should sever ties with Equinor if it fails to make rapid progress towards this goal.

 The Rosebank oil and gas field is located in the North Sea, 130 kilometres off the coast of the Shetland Islands.
 It contains an estimated 500 million barrels of oil equivalent (according to Rystad Energy data).
-The field would be developed by Equinor, which holds a 40% stake.
-Other owners are Suncor Energy (40%) and Ithaca Energy (20%).
+The field would be developed by Equinor, which holds a 80% stake.
+The other owner is Ithaca Energy (20%).

 In September 2023, the UK government approved the development of the Rosebank oil field.

 Rosebank will contribute to multiple human rights violations as a result of climate change.
 Rosebank is the largest undeveloped oil and gas field in the North Sea, and like all fossil fuel expansion projects it will contribute to driving global heating.
 As such, the human rights to life, water and sanitation, health, food, a healthy environment, an adequate standard of living, housing, property, culture, self-determination and development will be violated for countless individuals.
 As the 2021 landmark court ruling against Shell confirmed, fossil fuel companies are a major cause of catastrophic climate change that puts people’s lives at risk and thereby violate basic human rights.
 Climate change caused by the fossil fuel industry particularly threatens the rights of women, indigenous communities and all communities on the frontlines of fossil fuel extraction.